currentsea/async-bitcoinsearch/README.md

 * The channels used in the websockets connector are from the OkCoin Public Websockets API which can be read about in detail at this URL: `https://www.okcoin.com/about/ws_api.do`

 ## Python 3 Modules
+* This project requires `pip3` which can be acquired by running the following command `sudo easy_install

 ## Like My Work?
-* Feel free to donate to the following BTC Address:
+* Feel free to donate to the BTC Address shown below :)
 `1AUr1JGVHc5VXozb2B2iJeqaW4v9SUhvQD`
-Your Donations are much appreciated and keep projects like this alive and well.
+*_Your Donations are much appreciated and keep projects like this alive and well._*

+## Keybase
+* Check me out on keybase. https://keybase.io/currentsea